MacsDickinson/blog/Snow/_posts/2013-11-16-EventStore-with-examples-in-nancy.md

 <h2 id="streams">Managing Streams</h2>

-With the connection in our IoC container we can simply inject it into our modules where we can interact with our desired streams.
+With the connection in your IoC container you can simply inject it into your modules and start interacting with the desired streams.

 	public class BlameModule : NancyModule
 	{